Jacques Rougeau: The Mountie (1991–1992)

 The Mountie's greatest achievement as a singles wrestler came when he won the WWF Intercontinental Heavyweight Championship in an upset over Bret Hart on January 17, 1992.
 In the storyline, Hart was suffering from the flu (Hart was actually going through contract negotiations).
 The Mountie lost the title just two days later to Rowdy Roddy Piper at the 1992 Royal Rumble, in what was one of the shortest Intercontinental Heavyweight Championship reigns.
 The Mountie received a rematch at the February 8 Saturday Night's Main Event XXX, but when he attempted to use his shock stick, it had no effect as Piper was wearing a rubber vest under his T-shirt.
 Piper removed his shirt after the match to reveal the vest, which was labeled "Shock Proof".
 Piper won the match after using the shock stick on The Mountie.

 For the next several months, The Mountie primarily appeared in the undercard.
 He was on the losing end of an eight-man tag team match at WrestleMania VIII and a six-man tag team match at SummerSlam.
 He feuded with Sgt.
 Slaughter after shocking him with an extra large cattle prod on an episode of Superstars, though the subsequent matches all took place on house shows that summer, with no conclusion on television.
-After losing to then WWF World Heavyweight Champion Bret Hart in seventy-five seconds on October 26, 1992, Rougeau left the WWF.
+After losing to then WWF World Heavyweight Champion Bret Hart in seventy-five seconds on October 26, 1992, Rougeau left the WWF, and went to go wrestle in the World Wrestling Council (WWC) in Puerto Rico.